Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 Hint: Use `AddEndpointsApiExplorer()` and `AddSwaggerGen()` before `Build()`; add `UseSwagger()` and `UseSwaggerUI()` after `Build()`.

-2. Checkpoint: **Create a POST endpoint for support tickets**

-- Define a new POST route at `/api/support` that accept plain text input from the request body.
+2. Checkpoint: Define a new POST route at `/api/support` that accept plain text input from the request body.
-- Return a message such as:

-`"Support request received: <your message>"`
+Return a message such as `"Support request received: <your message>"`

 Hint:  Use `MapPost()` with a string parameter and return `Results.Created()`.

-3. Checkpoint: **Test the `/api/support` POST endpoint using Swagger**

-- Use Swagger UI to send a test message to your `/api/support` POST endpoint.
-- Confirm that the response returns `201 Created` with your input message.
+3. Checkpoint: Use Swagger UI to send a test message to your `/api/support` POST endpoint.
+Confirm that the response returns `201 Created` with your input message.

 Hint: In Swagger UI, click **Try it out** next to `/api/support`, enter a sample message like `"My app keeps crashing on login."`, and hit **Execute** to see the response.